nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

     Compute the distance from a source set of [Surface Points](/surface/utilities/surface_point/), initialized with the given distance values.

     If `sign` is false, computes unsigned distance.
-If `sign` is true, computes signed distance by interpreting the source points as a set of curves and propagating their orientation (gradient is continuous across the source).
+If `sign` is true, computes signed distance by interpreting the source points as a set of curves and propagating their orientation.

 ??? func "`#!cpp VertexData<double> FMMDistance(IntrinsicGeometryInterface& geometry, const std::vector<std::pair<Vertex, double>>& initialDistances, bool sign = false)`"

     Compute the distance from a set of source vertices, initialized with the given distance values.

     If `sign` is false, computes unsigned distance.
-If `sign` is true, computes signed distance by interpreting the source vertices as a set of curves and propagating their orientation (gradient is continuous across the source).
+If `sign` is true, computes signed distance by interpreting the source vertices as a set of curves and propagating their orientation.

 Example
 ```cpp